linspector/linspector/README.md

 - **MINOR** changes are "just-in-time" changes or small enhancements which _should_ not affect the documentation and _must_ not break the API.
 - **FIXES** _must_ never affect anything else then stability or security.

+### Configuration file rules

+ - No inline comments so every available character can be used in values
+ - Values can be overridden in each monitor
+ - File names in etc/* are not important but section names and key names.
+ - Comments can be inserted using ';' or '#'

 ## License